daneroo/ai-garden/README.md

-# GPT4all
+# ai-garden

+- poetry based projects for experimenting with ai and related data gathering
+  - Workshop 5 - OpenAI, Pinecone & LangChain
+- Legacy
-Experimentation folder using GPT4ALL on my Mac Mini M2
+  - Experimentation folder using GPT4ALL on my Mac Mini M2
+  - gpt4all-node-openai-api: node.js call to GPT4ALL App (Enable API:true port:4891)

 GPT4all'a native Mac App stores it's models in `/Users/daniel/Library/Application Support/nomic.ai/GPT4All/` The python module stores them in `/Users/daniel/.cache/gpt4all/`

+## Operations

+- We will use poetry for dep management and virtual envs
+- We will use `just`/`Justfile` for task automation (see workshop-5 for initial template)
+- Credentials (when needed) are stored in gitignored `.../.env` (not checked in)

 ## TODO